usmaanalii/javascript/JavaScript30/analysis.md

 In this project, an element needs to be displayed and faded in.
 It's initially given the `display: none`, which means it can't be faded in from this state.

-By utilising multiple classes and adding them sequentially, you can first add it to the page through a class with `display: block`, then add a second class with the desired transformation effect.
+By utilizing multiple classes and adding them sequentially, you can first add it to the page through a class with `display: block`, then add a second class with the desired transformation effect.